Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Minimal coupling model: mean-field theory

-with $\lambda_0 = \frac{\beta {\rm e}^{\beta \mu_0}}{a^3} = \beta n_0$, where $n_0$ is the density in the bulk reservoir.
-Just as in the case of the standard DH theory of Coulomb fluids, the linearization {\sl Ansatz} is consistent if $\beta e_0 \phi < 1$ as well as $\beta v_0 (\lambda + 2 \mu) \bnabla\!\cdot\!{\bf u} < 1$.
-Since for point-like test particles both the electrostatic and the elastic potential formally diverge at the source, see next section for details, one would need to introduce a finite size core inside which the theory breaks down, which actually means one should use effective values for both $e_0$ and $v_0$.
+Since for point-like test particles both the electrostatic and the elastic { potentials} formally diverge at the source, see next section for details, one would need to introduce a finite size core inside which the theory breaks down, which actually means one should use effective values for both $e_0$ and $v_0$.

 This linearization furthermore implies that the electrostatic free energy Eq~(\ref{FES1}) is expanded to the second order in the charge density and/or potential, effectively leading to Debye screening of electrostatics.
 Since, as we already noted, the elastic energy Eq~(\ref{equela}) is "critical" and implies no separate elastic screening, one can expect that the coupled description will also yield only one type of electrostatic screening.